How I Survived 3 Months of Banana Farming in Rural Australia

 Just under a decade ago I had my first encounter with sedation.

 For as long as I can remember, I've had an ambitious sweet-tooth.
-By the time I hit 13, my candy-crushing abilities rivalled that of an Oompa Lompa's.
+By the time I hit 13, my candy-crushing abilities rivaled that of an Oompa Lompa's.
 Luckily, my metabolism supported this habit and therefore I saw no reason to put the cookies down.
 Until one fateful day, the consequences struck.

 YOU KNOW WHAT RHYMES WITH SUGAR?

 The first time I ever had a filling done, I had four done at once.
-It was the first time I'd ever been put under for anything, and Jesus Christ was it an experience.
+It was the first time I'd ever been put under for anything, and Jesus H. Christ was it an experience.
 The dentist who did the deed used the drug commonly referred to as "laughing gas."
 I vividly remember the moments leading up the minor surgery.
-Shortly after the fumes began flowing, the entire room lit up and I entered a new galaxy.
+Shortly after the fumes began flowing, the entire room lit up.
+I entered a new galaxy.
 I didn't know where I was, all I knew was that my life would never be the same.

 What felt like 1.5 seconds later, (actually probably like an hour in the real world) it was over.
 I was certain, beyond question, that I had woken up dead.